 My dad, on the other hand, was interested in giving them a dry.
 He’s a huge fan of Midori Negra, so he bought a 6-pack, a bottle of Clamato, and set to work.

-After an entire afternoon of mixing, tasting, and mixing some more, I’m not totally turned off by savory drinks anymore.
+After an entire afternoon of mixing, tasting, and mixing some more, I’m not turned off by savory drinks anymore.
 But I’m certainly not going to go out of my way to drink them.
-But if you enjoy Bloody Mary’s, these Mexican beer cocktails are for you.
+But if you enjoy Bloody Marys, these Mexican beer cocktails are for you.

 We settled on three different recipes.
 This one was probably the most popular and the easiest As my husband put it, “It tastes like salsa!”
 He was very excited.

-Now, if you’re like me, you may be tempted to add a shot of tequila to these.
+You may be tempted to add a shot of tequila to these.
 Ignore that feeling.
-I love tequila.
-But we added a shot of it Jose Cuervo to this and my dad and I both gagged.
+We added a shot of it Jose Cuervo to this and my dad and I both gagged.
 He loved this drink, and that shot destroyed it for him.
-Stick to beer. 😛
+Stick to beer.

 Are you a fan of beer?
 Check out my other beer cocktail recipes!